zamaniamin/fastapi-shop/README.md

 ### Configuration

-To configure your FastAPI project, create a `.env` file by copying the `.env.template` file and filling in the actual values.
+To configure your FastAPI Shop project, create a `.env` file by copying the `.env.template` file and filling in the actual values.
 Here's an example:

 1. Copy `.env.template` to `.env`.
 2. Open `.env` in a text editor.